 Fight City Legends: Little Chocolate

-The question is posed: who was the first black man to win a world boxing championship?
+The question is posed: who was the first Black man to win a world boxing championship?
 And here are the likely replies: Jack Johnson?
 Joe Gans?
 While incorrect, these answers reflect the fact that, for reasons unknown, Johnson and Gans enjoy greater renown than the man who in fact first broke the color barrier in boxing more than a century ago.
-In fact, the first black man to be a recognized as a world champion, was not Johnson or Gans, but one George Dixon from Nova Scotia, Canada, a true all-time great who was better known in some circles as “Little Chocolate.”
+In fact, the first Black man to be a recognized as a world champion, was not Johnson or Gans, but one George Dixon from Nova Scotia, Canada, a true all-time great who was better known in some circles as “Little Chocolate.”

-Born in the historic settlement of black loyalists and freed slaves near Halifax called Campbell Road, later to be named Africville, Dixon first became interested in boxing when assisting a photographer who took publicity shots for various pugilists and became fascinated with the stories he heard from various prizefighters.
+Born in the historic settlement of Black loyalists and freed slaves near Halifax called Campbell Road, later to be named Africville, Dixon first became interested in boxing when assisting a photographer who took publicity shots for various pugilists and became fascinated with the stories he heard from various prizefighters.
 Soon enough, young George was stepping through the ropes to try his luck and see what kind of money he could make slinging leather.
-Dixon stood 5’3” and weighed all of 87 pounds when he began competing at the tender age of 16.
+Dixon stood 5’3” and weighed all of 87 pounds when he began competing at the tender age of sixteen.
 He won his first bout in Halifax in 1886 and the following year left Nova Scotia for Boston, Massachusetts, hoping for glory and riches.
 He found both, but it all ended up being a bit more than he could handle.

 Once in Boston, it didn’t take long for Dixon to establish himself as a boxer of exceptional talent.
 Just three years after leaving Nova Scotia he claimed the featherweight championship of the world, and the following year he annexed the bantamweight title.
 While champion, Dixon, despite the fact he was a victim of racial discrimination on numerous occasions, gained wide recognition as one of the finest boxers in the world, bar none.